bulib/primo-explore-bu/packages/unpaywall/README.md

 #### Purpose
 - We created this add-on to  **increase open access** to online records for our patrons.
-- This helps to increase overall access to our user whether or not they're logged in or we subscribe to the content in the results (WorldCat search)
+- This helps to increase overall access to our user whether or not they're logged in or we subscribe to the content in the results
+  (e.g. "Primo Central Index - Include Results with no full-text")
 - At BU, this results in around 50,000 additional open access links a week added exclusively to items that are not marked as `oa`

 #### `unpaywall` API usage